shsagir/play-area-sync/docs/_WIP/object-storage.md

 The fortrabbit Object Storage is a multi purpose solution for offshore file distribution.
 Use it to store user uploads, generated files from your App and other static assets, such as logos, compressed JS and CSS.

 ### Implementation

 The fortrabbit Object Storage is very similar to the AWS S3 cloud storage, thus it is compatible with most S3 clients, plugins and libraries.
-Infact it is based on S3 on the backend, but uses a customized implementation on the front.
+In fact it is based on S3 on the backend, but uses a customized implementation on the front.

 ## Booking & scaling